-RStudio professional products — RStudio Server Pro, RStudio Connect, and RStudio Package Manager — are designed to run on Linux servers.
+RStudio professional products — RStudio Workbench (previously RStudio Server Pro), RStudio Connect, and RStudio Package Manager — are designed to run on Linux servers.
 The traditional server model assumes that each product be installed on a server with each product typically running on its own server.
 These servers can be scaled out in a cluster to load balance sessions and support high availability.

 Today, most customers run RStudio products on virtual machines (VM's); however, it's increasingly common to run RStudio professional products in Docker containers, especially in cloud environments.